We regularly receive queries about choosing a machine to run

 What about Rendering?

-If you're looking to render as well, consider whether the rendering software uses CPU (processor), GPU (graphics card) or both.
+If you're looking to render as well, consider whether the rendering software uses CPU (processor), GPU (graphics card) or both and if you are interested in Ray-Tracing.
 These factors may also affect your hardware decisions.